cellsignal/kedro-graphql/docs/events.md

 ## Configuration

-The configuration can be provided using the `KEDRO_GRAPHQL_EVENT_CONFIG` environment variable.
+The configuration can be provided using the `KEDRO_GRAPHQL_EVENTS_CONFIG` variable.
 If no value is provided the `/event/` endpoint is automatically disabled.
 The configuration is a mapping between a pipeline name and the expected `source` and `type` event attributes.
 For example, the following configuration will run the `event00`